Who Do You Love? (YG song): Background

 YG has stated that the inspiration of the song came from a Lil Boosie song of the same name.
 The song was originally intended as the first single off of "My Krazy Life" but YG chose to go against the label due to him preferring to not rely on Drake for success.
 The song initially leaked New Year's Eve 2013 after a fan impersonating a DJ tricked YG into emailing him the song.

 Chart performance

 Who Do You Love? debuted at number 78 on the US Billboard Hot 100, on the chart dated March 29, 2014.
 The following week on the chart, the song reached its peak position at 54 on the chart.
 On May 31, 2018, the single was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data units of over two million units in the United States.

 Controversy

 On December 30, 2013, San Francisco rapper Rappin' 4-Tay wrote a tweet saying that Drake's verse on the song copied his verse from his 1994 single "Playaz Club".

+In 2014, Drake was sued by Rappin' 4-Tay, claiming Drake misused his lyrics when collaborating with YG on the song.
+The West Coast rapper sought $100,000 for mistreatment and artistic theft, which Drake paid to the rapper later that year.